So, what is the fastest and the best way to get your daily greens?

 Also, consider different fruit options to give you more variety of taste.
 You can narrow it down to a few blends that you know you like and swap them during any given week so you have more variety.

-Other Fruit: I usually also add one banana since they’re so easy to find and prep.
+: I usually also add one banana since they’re so easy to find and prep.
+Other Fruit

-Protein Powder: I use a vanilla whey protein powder (see here for more nutrition information on protein powder) that I like because I can’t taste it in this drink!
+: I use a vanilla whey protein powder ( Protein Powder see here for more nutrition information on protein powder) that I like because I can’t taste it in this drink!
 It also packs a lot of protein per scoop.
 I add two scoops, which provides 30 grams of protein.
 It does have carbohydrates (2.5 grams per scoop) and some sugars (1 gram per scoop).
 That’s okay with me, I like the net amount of protein.

 You don’t have to add any protein at all if you prefer not to.
 Alternatively, you can add even more.
 My preference is to make this drink a ready meal in itself and for that, I want a nice balance between protein and carbohydrates.

-Orange Juice: ½ Half Cup (or less) of low sugar orange juice.
+: ½ Half Cup (or less) of low sugar orange juice.
 I add it to the blender first.
 You may even use water if you want and replace the orange juice entirely.
 It’s mostly just to add liquid to the drink and help to make it run in your blender.
+Orange Juice

 You may need to tweak the amount of liquid based on the fruit mix you are using by adding water.
 Sometimes I add an extra 1/2 cup if I need it.
 Some fruits have more water in them than others.

-Ice Cubes: 1 Cup of ice cubes.
+: 1 Cup of ice cubes.
+Ice Cubes

 As mentioned above, I start with the orange juice.